 Oral Medication -

 Antibiotics: Some doctors may prescribe oral antibiotics to kill bacteria and reduce inflammation.
-The problem with antibiotics is that they are generally over-prescribed and over time your body can eventually build resistance.
+The problem with antibiotics is that they are generally over-prescribed; over time, your body can eventually build resistance.
 They also cause their own host of unpleasant side effects such a digestive and stomach discomfort.

 Combined oral contraceptives: Birth control pills and other hormone-related prescriptions may be prescribed to control acne producing hormones.
-The most common side effects of these drugs are headache, breast tenderness, nausea, weight gain, and breakthrough bleeding.
+These drugs' most common side effects are headache, breast tenderness, nausea, weight gain, and breakthrough bleeding.
 A serious potential complication is a slightly increased risk of blood clots.

-Isotretinoin - Oral isotretinoin is a very effective treatment but comes with very dangerous and harmful side effects and must be monitored very closely by a doctor.
+Isotretinoin: Oral isotretinoin is a very effective treatment but comes with dangerous and harmful side effects and must be monitored closely by a doctor.
 Side effects include ulcerative colitis, an increased risk of depression and suicide, and severe birth defects.
-Because of the serious risk of side effects with Isotretinoin, women of reproductive age must participate in a Food and Drug Administration-approved monitoring program to receive a prescription for the drug.
+Because of the serious risk of side effects with Isotretinoin, women of reproductive age must participate in a Food and Drug Administration-approved monitoring program to receive a prescription.

-As much as you want to get rid of embarrassing and sometimes painful acne, some of the risks truly outweigh the benefits.
+As much as you want to eliminate embarrassing and sometimes painful acne, some risks truly outweigh the benefits.
 They can also be extremely costly and insurance carriers may not cover treatments they deem as being cosmetic.

 All-natural, safe, effective acne treatment

-Fortunately, you can get relief from your acne with an all-natural, safe, and effective homeopathic treatment with Naturasil Acne Treatments.
+Fortunately, you can relieve your acne with an all-natural, safe, and effective homeopathic treatment with Naturasil Acne Treatments.
 Unlike most common treatments, ours is a homeopathic remedy that promotes healthy, clear skin and assists in relieving the symptoms of acne, common acne, cystic acne, whiteheads, and blackheads.